nathanbrock/simple-site-crawler/README.md

 make start_crawl
 ```

 The results of the crawl are saved into Mongo.
+You can connect to MongoDB from your host using the address `localhost:27018`.

 ## Thanks